Skip to main content

 Menus are one type of backend for Graphical User Interfaces, or GUIs; they handle the logic involved in interacting with some represented data holder.
 Menus themselves are not data holders.
 They are views which allow to user to indirectly modify the internal data holder state.
 As such, a data holder should not be directly coupled to any menu, instead passing in the data references to invoke and modify.

 Menus are created and removed dynamically and as such are not registry objects.
 As such, another factory object is registered instead to easily create and refer to the type of the menu.
-For a menu, these are MenuType
+For a menu, these are MenuTypes.

-s must be registered.
+MenuTypes must be registered.

-represents a function which takes in the id of the container and the inventory of the player viewing the menu, and returns a newly created AbstractContainerMenu
+A MenuType is created by passing in a MenuSupplier and a FeatureFlagSet to its constructor.
+A MenuSupplier represents a function which takes in the id of the container and the inventory of the player viewing the menu, and returns a newly created AbstractContainerMenu.

 // For some DeferredRegister<MenuType<?>> REGISTER